Contents

 Premium balls used by advanced players and professionals accentuate the spin, and any slight mishit could leave you in the rough.
 A fade can become a slice, and a draw can become a hook due to the amount of spin.

-They also come at a premium cost which does not make financial sense if your ball consistently tracks offline.
-Although if you’re looking for the right practice golf ball, we also did a full review on them.
+They also come at a premium cost, which does not make financial sense if your ball consistently tracks offline.
+However, if you’re looking for the right practice golf ball, we also reviewed them.

-You will have to try out several construction types for a few rounds each to determine which ones will suit your game the best.
+You will have to try several construction types for a few rounds each to determine which suits your game the best.
 Once you have decided on the type of golf ball, it is recommended that you try the same ball in the various brands to get the optimal ball for your game.

 When you have found the optimal ball for your game, it is highly recommended that you play with the same brand and type for a period to get used to the ball and track your game’s improvement.
-You will be tempted to play other golf balls, but it will be worthwhile to stick to your selection for quite a few rounds.
+You will be tempted to play other golf balls, but sticking to your selection for quite a few rounds will be worthwhile.

 Quick Overview: Our Top Picks for Golf Balls for the Average Golfers